Skip to content

 Should you match competitors' rates?

 Benchmark competitors for context, but never copy a rate you can't afford.
-A competitor with higher margins or deeper pockets can sustain a rate that would sink you.
-If you can't match on headline rate, compete on what partners actually care about beyond the number: reliable tracking, fast and on-time payouts, great creative, and responsive support.
+A competitor with fatter margins or deeper pockets can sustain a number that would sink you.
+If you can't match the headline rate, compete on what partners actually care about beyond it: reliable tracking, fast on-time payouts, strong creative, and responsive support.

 How do you reward top partners without raising the base?

-Use tiers and targeted bonuses so your best partners earn more on their incremental performance.
+Use tiers and targeted bonuses so your best partners earn more on their extra performance.
 Keep a sustainable base rate for everyone, then add a higher tier above a volume threshold and time-boxed bonuses for launches.
-This concentrates spend on the partners delivering the most value instead of inflating costs across the board.
+That concentrates spend on the partners delivering the most value, instead of inflating costs across the board.

 A profitable program pays its best partners generously and pays everyone sustainably.
 Those aren't in conflict — that's what tiers are for.